fattsowavy/fattsowavy/README.md

 - **Favorite Skill:** Making “shouldn’t-work” code actually work.
 - **Arch-Nemesis:** Bugs that show up at 3 a.m.
 - **Secret Weapon:** ChatGPT and a killer Spotify playlist.

+> “Code is like poetry: beautiful if you get it, confusing if you don’t.”
+> — Me, probably.